 And then there’s Peter James’ Not Dead Yet.
 In that novel, Brighton and Hove Police Superintendent Roy Grace and his team are investigating the murder of a man whose torso was found in a disused chicken coop.
 It’s not an easy case, and matters are not helped when Grace is told that he will need to provide protection for superstar entertainer Gaia Lafayette.
 Originally from Brighton, she now lives in Los Angeles, where she’s become an international celebrity.
 She’s also become the target of a stalker who’s already made one attempt on her life.
 She and her entourage want to return to Brighton to do a film there, and of course, that will mean all sorts of potential revenue for the city.
 But it will also mean a potential security nightmare.
 So, Grace is told to make protecting her a priority.
 With the other case going on, as well as the usual police work (and some story arc events in Grace’s own life), it’s going to be a difficult assignment.
 And he’s up against someone who is determined to get to the star.

 These are just a few examples, of course, of that plot point.
 And it can be very suspenseful to follow along as the protagonist tries to prevent a murder.
 Which examples have stayed with you?

-*NOTE: The title of this post is a line from Blackfoot’s Take a Train.
+*NOTE: The title of this post is a line from Jackson Browne’s Voice of America.